CutLeaf Productions’ Top 5 Drone Photography Tips

 3) Be creative

 Although it’s good to plan ahead, don’t be afraid to try new things and don’t become stuck trying to get that one shot.
 Turn your drone, tilt your camera, look for small details that really capture the feeling of the image.
-Try to be different.4) Learn from people
+Try to be different.

 Spend time researching and learning from others.
 There is a library of knowledge out there for free to help.
 I started out watching YouTube tutorials to help get me started; from flying, composition, editing and selling, everything I learnt was from either watching others or putting my knowledge into practice.